dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_program_rules-->

-Users can configure [Program Rules](#webapi_program_rules) which adds conditional behaviour to tracker forms.
+Users can configure [Program Rules](#webapi_program_rules), which adds conditional behavior to tracker forms.
 In addition to running these rules in the tracker apps, the tracker importer will also run a selection of these rules.
 Since the importer is also running these rules, we can ensure an additional level of validation.

-Not all program rule action are supported, since they are only suitable for a frontend presentation.
+Not all program rule actions are supported since they are only suitable for a frontend presentation.
 A complete list of the supported program rule actions is presented below.

   |Program Rule Action|Supported|
   |---|:---:|